Trying to decide between buying or subscribing to Office? We're here to help.

 Pay a low monthly or yearly cost

-Up to 5 people get the latest version of Office on a combination of PCs or Macs, Office apps on multiple devices, a terabyte of storage, and tech support via phone or chat at no extra charge
+If you have an Office 365 Home subscription, up to 5 people get the latest version of Office on a combination of PCs or Macs, Office apps on multiple devices, a terabyte of storage, and tech support via phone or chat at no extra charge

 What do I get with Office Online?